isabella232/TEMPLATE-action-post-user-registration/README.md

 ### `installation_guide.md`

-This is the Markdown-formatted instructions that tenant admins will use to install and configure your Action.
+This file contains the Markdown-formatted instructions that tenant admins will use to install and configure your integration.
 This file has a number of `TODO` items that indicate what needs to be added.
-Your guide should retain the same format and general Auth0 installation steps.
+Your guide should retain the same general format and provided Auth0 installation steps.

 ### `integration.action.js`